gboeing/osmnx/docs/getting-started.rst

 Geocoding and Querying
 ^^^^^^^^^^^^^^^^^^^^^^

 OSMnx geocodes place names and addresses with the OpenStreetMap Nominatim API.
 You can use the :code:`geocoder` module to geocode place names or addresses to lat-lng coordinates.
-Or, you can retrieve places (or any other geospatial entities) by name or by OpenStreetMap ID.
+Or, you can retrieve places or any other geospatial features by name or OpenStreetMap ID.

-Using the :code:`geometries` and :code:`graph` modules (as described below), you can download data by lat-lng point, address, bounding box, bounding polygon, or place name (e.g., neighborhood, city, county, etc).
+Using the :code:`geometries` and :code:`graph` modules, as described below, you can download data by lat-lng point, address, bounding box, bounding polygon, or place name (e.g., neighborhood, city, county, etc).

 Urban Amenities
 ^^^^^^^^^^^^^^^

-Using OSMnx's :code:`geometries` module, you can search for and download any geospatial objects (such as building footprints, grocery stores, schools, public parks, transit stops, etc) from the OpenStreetMap Overpass API as a GeoPandas GeoDataFrame.
-This uses :code:`tag:value` pairs to search for matching objects.
+Using OSMnx's :code:`geometries` module, you can search for and download any geospatial `features`_ (such as building footprints, grocery stores, schools, public parks, transit stops, etc) from the OpenStreetMap Overpass API as a GeoPandas GeoDataFrame.
+This uses OpenStreetMap :code:`tag:value` pairs to search for matching features.

 Modeling a Network
 ^^^^^^^^^^^^^^^^^^